 It can take approximately ten years to develop and receive authorization for a biologic.
 Each one requires state-of-the-art research, followed by long authorization processes and very complex manufacturing processes using living micro-organisms.
 This is why development costs are much more than for chemically synthesized, small molecule generic medicines.

 Biologic medicines have been prescribed for the treatment of many disabling and life-threatening diseases over the past 20 years but are also a significant contributor to increasing prescription drug costs.

 What does this mean for provincial drug plans?
-According to data from the Canadian Institute for Health Information, public drug programs spent $14.5 billion in 2018, which accounted for 43.4% of prescribed drug spending in Canada.7 In 2018, biologics used to treat diseases like rheumatoid arthritis and Crohn’s disease accounted for the highest proportion of public drug spending for the seventh consecutive year.8
+According to data from the Canadian Institute for Health Information, public drug programs spent $15 billion in 2019, which accounted for 43.6% of prescribed drug spending in Canada.8 In 2019, biologics used to treat diseases like rheumatoid arthritis and Crohn’s disease accounted for the highest proportion of public drug spending for the eighth consecutive year.
+9

 Biologic medicines continue to be a growing budget pressure for public drug plans, which, at the same time, want to provide patients with access to new medicines.

 The use of biosimilar medicines has the potential to benefit all Canadians.
 Highly similar and with no clinically meaningful differences compared to an original-brand biologic, but not requiring as much research and development, biosimilars can be offered at a lower cost with significant potential savings for healthcare systems.
 For example, the Canadian Government’s Patented Medicines Pricing Review Board has estimated that private and public drug plans across Canada could save from $332 million CDN to $1.81 billion CDN in the third year following biosimilar entry across a portfolio of products.10